Pranami Sampradaya: Rites and rituals

 The tradition is strictly vegetarian (ahimsa, non-violence to animals), non-caste tradition dedicated to Supreme Lord whom they also call as "Rajji".
 Dedicated Pranami temples exist such as in Kathiawar and Gulf of Kutch region, but followers of Pranami traditions substitute it by praying and spiritual pursuits in any nearby convenient temples.
 There are an estimated 5-10 million Pranamis found primarily throughout North India, particularly the states of Gujarat, Rajasthan, Punjab, Madhya Pradesh, Haryana, Uttar Pradesh, West Bengal (Darjeeling, Kalimpong and Sikkim), and Assam, as well as the eastern half of Nepal.

+Nepal

+The Pranami Sampradaya has a significant presence in eastern Nepal.
+The Shree Krishna Pranami Temple in Itahari, established in 1978, is described as a pilgrimage site that attracts devotees from across Nepal.
+The temple was substantially reconstructed in 2018 and serves as a religious and community centre.
+Its activities include devotional gatherings, scripture recitation and religious education, as well as services for elderly people and children.
+The temple and the adjacent Budhiganga-Jamuna Muktighat have also contributed to the area's development as a religious and cultural tourism destination.

+Pranami religious organisations have also organised large-scale religious events in Nepal.
+In 2023, an international Pranami religious festival was held at the Shree Krishna Pranami Temple in Katunje, Bhaktapur, attracting devotees from Nepal and several other countries.

 Images and devotees at Shri Krishna Pranami temples.

-Distribution

-Nijanand Sampraday followers though a minority sect of an offshoot Hinduism can be found in States of Gujarat, Rajasthan, New Delhi, Uttar Pradesh, Madhya Pradesh, Punjab, Haryana, Assam, West Bengal, Sikkim in India chiefly.
-The followers of Shree Krishna Pranami Faith are spread worldwide in recent times including the countries like Nepal, United States, Australia, Japan, United Kingdom, United Arab Emirates and Canada among others.